 Seeing as how the cloud has become part of our everyday lives, adversaries are targeting cloud environments more than ever, said Katie Nickels, SANS Certified Instructor and Director of Intelligence for Red Canary.
 While living off the land attack tactics continue to be in use, our cloudy present state has drawn adversaries up into the clouds as well.

-Bad actors target cloud environments with these attacks because this tactic is cheap and easy to set up, deceives users and defenders by blending in with legitimate cloud services, and more easily bypasses firewalls and proxies.
+Bad actors target cloud environments with these types of cyber attacks because this tactic is cheap and easy to set up, deceives users and defenders by blending in with legitimate cloud services, and more easily bypasses firewalls and proxies.
 “Adversaries know that users recognize cloud infrastructure,” Katie said in her update.

 With this technique, a likely scenario is that an adversary gains access to a user account that wasn’t properly disabled and re-enrolls their illegitimate device so that they can bypass multi-factor authentication.